irisida/ReactProjectsList/README.md

-# ReactProjectsList
+# React Projects List

-This repo is exactly what you might imagine - a simple readme project for listing react based projects to be found throughout various repositories within this account.
+This repo is exactly what you might imagine it to be - a simple readme based project for listing react based projects to be found throughout various repositories within this account.
+The purpose is to make it easier to find a traverse projects in the repositories that are using react.
+The earliest are probably V16.8 based.

 ## Smaller projects and demos

+- [Task Logger App]() - React FE/UI for logging tasks, creating resources ot habdle tasks and uses json-server as a fake API.
+Primary purpose is utilisation of redux.

-- [Contacts keeping app](https://github.com/irisida/contact-keeper) - small demo project with node/express BE, mongoose abstraction to a ongoDB cluster and a react17 UI app.
+- [Contacts keeping app](https://github.com/irisida/contact-keeper) - small demo project with node/express BE, mongoose abstraction to a MongoDB cluster and a react17 FE/UI app.
+Demos the use of hooks/context combo.

 ## Quick & dirty / trivial projects